I Was Forced To List Myself As Caucasian On My Census Form

 Nefissa And Mambo

-I am Egyptian, Cuban, New Yorkian and Christian all at the same time.
+I am a New Yorker whose origins are of Egypt and Cuba.
 I write articles based on childhood, race and religion to purge myself.